AndreasTusche/antu-photo/README.md

         │   └── [where]
         │       └── YYYY
         │           └── YYYY-MM-DD
+        └── REVIEW
-        ├── REVIEW
+	        ├── ERROR
-        │   ├── DUPLICATES
+	        │   └── DUPLICATES
-        │   ├── ERROR
-        │   ├── TMP
+	        ├── TMP
-        │   └── YYYY
-        │       └── YYYY-MM-DD
+	        ├── RAW
 	        └── YYYY
 	            └── YYYY-MM-DD
 ```

 ##### Subdirectories and file names

-Although I do not want to have sorting by camera, lens, events, locations or people, I discuss some options that you may consider for your workflow.
+I just want my photos sorted by date and time, I do not want to have additional sorting options, e.g. by camera, lens, events, locations or people.
+Anyhow I discuss some options that you may consider for your workflow.

 ###### By Date and Time